mahera76/mahera76.github.io/_portfolio/FinalProject.md

 ======

 To investigate this phenomenon, I used tools including RStudio and QGIS and acquired data from Maryland.gov, the US Census Bureau, the USDA, and the USGS.
-In the Census of Agriculture a farm is defined as farm “any place from which $1,000 or more of agricultural products were produced and sold, or normally would have been sold, during the census year.”
+In the Census of Agriculture, a farm is defined as “any place from which $1,000 or more of agricultural products were produced and sold, or normally would have been sold, during the census year.”

 Maryland Land Use